junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 <br>

-S11E17 Dean's focused on researching to save Cas before Sam drags him out to hunt:
+S11E17 Dean focuses on researching to save Cas before Sam drags him out to hunt:

 > We open on the Bunker.
 A quiet, late-morning vibe-- a far cry from the chaos in the cabin.
 Sam's stretched out on a couple chairs, researching on his laptop.
 Dean's upright, researching at a table, reading old books.
 >